athomasq/athomasq.github.io/essays/investing-in-public.md

 ### Anti-Portfolio

-There's two types of antiportfolio: companies you pass on, and companies you don't even see.
+There's two types of anti-portfolio: companies you pass on, and companies you don't even see.

 As far as I know, I have not passed on any startup that's gone on to be super successful, though of course it's early days yet.
 This is in fact the strongest indictment possible of my dealflow.
 My picking is good, but it can't be *that* good.
 The implication of no big misses is that I'm not seeing enough high-quality companies.